johnwilsoniv/FaceMirror/S0 PyfaceAU/docs/PERFORMANCE_OPTIMIZATION_CHALLENGE.md

 You've got all the context, profiling estimates, and starting points.
 The codebase is clean, functional, and ready for optimization.

-**Your mission:** Make PyFace 2-3x faster while keeping it 100% Python and maintaining AU accuracy.
+**Your mission:** Make pyAUface 2-3x faster while keeping it 100% Python and maintaining AU accuracy.

 Let's get those 125 glasses! 💧💧💧